Associate Professor Eric Deakins Dr

-Associate Professor in Digital Business and Supply Chain Management
+Associate Professor of Digital Business and Supply Chain Management

 Undergraduate/Graduate Convenor for Supply Chain Management

 Qualifications: PhD, Plymouth, MBA Plymouth, BSc Hons, PGCertTT

 Eric's work experience in New Zealand, the UK, and the USA has spanned senior management, consulting, and tertiary-level academic roles.
 Following a merchant navy career, he completed a Bachelors degree and then managed a CAD centre at the University of Plymouth while finishing his PhD.
 He was then headhunted to lead Swire Group’s marine research institute in Sunnyvale, California.
 After completing an MBA, he moved to New Zealand in 1993.
 Eric’s longstanding community engagement involves leadership of a social enterprise organisation, where he has conceived and instituted a novel teaching development and research facility for which he received national recognition.

 - Green, Craig (in progress).
 Healthcare platform business barriers and enablers in NZ.

 - Liyanage, Harishani (2020).
 The social-psychological processes of supply chain learning and knowledge management.

 - Venkatesh, V. G. (2019).
 Social Sustainability Implementation – An Empirical Study of Indian Apparel Suppliers.